thomassuedbroecker/ce-cns-problem/documentation/cleanup-example.md

 ![](images/cns-ce-cloud-shell-02.png)

-#### Step 3: Clone the GitHub project to the `IBM Cloud Shell`
+#### Step 3: (Optional) Clone the GitHub project to the `IBM Cloud Shell`

-In case your `IBM Cloud Shell` session has expired repeat, run following commands.
+In case your `IBM Cloud Shell` **session has expired** it cloud be that the cloned project was deleted.
+Then you need to clone the project again, because we will use a bash script for the deletion of the project.

 ```sh
 git clone https://github.com/thomassuedbroecker/ce-cns.git